Dios Exploration (CVE:DOS) Shares Up 33.3% – Here’s Why

-Dios Exploration Inc. (CVE:DOS – Get Free Report)’s stock price shot up 33.3% during mid-day trading on Thursday .
+Shares of Dios Exploration Inc. (CVE:DOS – Get Free Report) were up 33.3% during trading on Thursday .
 The stock traded as high as C$0.02 and last traded at C$0.02.
-201,000 shares changed hands during mid-day trading, an increase of 10% from the average session volume of 183,525 shares.
+Approximately 201,000 shares changed hands during trading, an increase of 10% from the average daily volume of 183,525 shares.
 The stock had previously closed at C$0.02.

 Dios Exploration Stock Up 33.3 %